Conformal Prediction in Hierarchical Classification with Constrained Representation Complexity: Conclusion

 \section{Conclusion}

 In this work, we extended the split conformal prediction framework to hierarchical classification by introducing two novel set-valued prediction algorithms.
 The first algorithm generates valid set-valued predictions restricted to single nodes within a predefined hierarchy.
 We argued that this restriction can be limiting in certain applications.
 To address this limitation, we introduced a second algorithm that relaxes this constraint by incorporating the notion of representation complexity.
 Empirical evaluations on multiple benchmark datasets demonstrate the effectiveness of the proposed algorithms in achieving exact nominal coverage.
-In addition to exploring alternative constraints on the prediction sets, another interesting direction for future research would be to generalize our proposed methods to more complex structures, such as directed acyclic graphs.